loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   eq([Type variable], $alpha : omega$, 0, 0),
 )

-Outside of these types, #ln contains an auxilary type: a word sized integer.
+Outside of these types, #ln contains an auxiliary type: a word sized integer.
 The memory specification of integer is the following:
 #eq([Integer], $int$, 1, `Word`)